zkamvar/zkamvar/content/blog/2023-07-26-r-universe-and-cran/index.md

 In this blog post, I will provide a summary of the following:

-1. What is The R-universe and how to set one up
+1. What is The r-universe and how to set one up
 2. How to host your own in-development packages
 3. How to use it as an extension of CRAN to provide just-in-time binaries for your dependencies
 4. How to use it to provide the latest bugfix versions of critical dependencies _before_ they hit CRAN

-## What is the R-universe?
+## What is the r-universe?

-[The R-universe](https://ropensci.org/r-universe/) is a project by rOpenSci that serves as a rolling development repository to host R packages that are in development on a git repository such as GitHub.
+[The r-universe](https://ropensci.org/r-universe/) is a project by rOpenSci that serves as a rolling development repository to host R packages that are in development on a git repository such as GitHub.
 This has a few benefits from the get-go.
-With the R-universe, you can:
+With the r-universe, you can:

  1. host packages that could never be on CRAN due to size restrictions
  2. provide binary versions of packages that require compilation